bow/pytest-pipeline/README.rst

 - Timeout control.
   For long running pipelines, you can also supply a ``timeout`` argument which limits how long the pipeline process can run.

+- Some simple utility methods for working with files.

 And since this is a py.test plugin, test discovery and execution is done via py.test.